its-a-unixsystem/floodgates/README.md

 # floodgates

-Calculate the water (gray) in between the gates with the hieght of each gate as input
+Calculate the water (gray) in between the gates with the height of each gate as input
 ![image](https://raw.githubusercontent.com/its-a-unixsystem/floodgates/main/Screenshot%20from%202022-08-16%2010-25-31.png)